[Rituals Under Occupation by Sliman Mansour ]

 The Rome Statute identifies the crime against humanity of persecution as “the intentional and severe deprivation of fundamental rights contrary to international law by reason of the identity of the group or collectivity,” including on racial, national, or ethnic grounds.
 Customary international law identifies the crime of persecution as consisting of two primary elements: (1) severe abuses of fundamental rights committed on a widespread or systematic basis, and (2) with discriminatory intent.

 Within 6 years, the event had spread to 40 cities on 5 different continents.
 While the focus was not on the legal definition of apartheid, the movement explored the political realities of racial apartheid in Israel and the specific policies and mechanisms (many of them legal ones) that had created an apartheid regime.
-The use of the language of apartheid was part of a strategy to illuminate the similarities and political solidarity between the lived conditions of Palestinians and apartheid in South Africa, a comparison which, in 2012, the late Archbishop Desmond Tutu stated was limited, in that Israeli control over Palestinians ‘was in many instances worse’ than apartheid in South Africa.
+The use of the language of apartheid was part of a strategy to illuminate the similarities between the lived conditions of Palestinians and apartheid in South Africa and the forms of political solidarity arising from this commonality.
+In 2012, the late Archbishop Desmond Tutu stated that the comparison was nevertheless limited, in that Israeli control over Palestinians ‘was in many instances worse’ than apartheid in South Africa.
 The impunity offered by the West to Israeli politicians was a key factor, in his view, for the extreme violations of Palestinian human rights.

 In April 2021, Human Rights Watch released a report titled: ‘A Threshold Crossed: Israeli Authorities and the Crimes of Apartheid and Persecution’.
-This report also examines Israeli practices across Israel (1948 borders) and the Occupied Palestinian Territories as a whole, and focuses on the legal threshold for apartheid as defined in international law.
-They conclude that “the Israeli government has demonstrated an intent to maintain the domination of Jewish Israelis over Palestinians across Israel and the OPT.
+This report also examines Israeli practices across Israel (within 1948 borders) and the Occupied Palestinian Territories as a whole, and focuses on the legal threshold for apartheid as defined in international law.
+Thee authors of the report conclude that “the Israeli government has demonstrated an intent to maintain the domination of Jewish Israelis over Palestinians across Israel and the OPT.
 In the OPT, including East Jerusalem, that intent has been coupled with systematic oppression of Palestinians and inhumane acts committed against them.
 When these three elements occur together, they amount to the crime of apartheid.” (emphasis added).

 In February 2022, Amnesty International released a report titled ‘Israel’s apartheid against Palestinians: cruel system of domination and crime against humanity’.
 In this very detailed and extensive report, Amnesty concludes that: